Notice of Privacy

 A. For Further Information, Complaints.
 If you desire further information about your privacy rights, are concerned that your privacy rights have been violated or disagree with a decision made about access to your PHI, you may contact the Privacy Officer.
 You may also file written complaints with the Director, Office for Civil Rights of the U.S. Department of Health and Human Services.
 Upon request, the Privacy Officer will provide you with the correct address for the Director.
 The Organization and Health Professionals will not retaliate against you if you file a complaint with the Privacy Officer or the Director.

 B. Right to Request Additional Restrictions.
 You may request restrictions on the use and disclosure of your PHI (1) for treatment, payment and health care operations, (2) to individuals (such as a family member, other relative, close personal friend or any other person identified by you) involved with your care or with payment related to your care, or (3) to notify or assist in the notification of such individuals regarding your location and general condition.
 While all requests for additional restrictions will be carefully considered, the Organization and Health Professionals are not required to agree to a requested restriction.
 If you wish to request additional restrictions, please obtain a request form from the Privacy Officer and submit the completed form to the Privacy Officer.
 A written response will be sent to you.
+In addition, you have the right to request that we not disclose information to your health plan about services for which you paid in full out of pocket.
+We must agree to this type of restriction unless disclosure is otherwise required by law.

 C. Right to Receive Confidential Communications.
 You may request, and the Organization and Health Professionals will accommodate, any reasonable written request for you to receive your PHI by alternative means of communication or at alternative locations.